Maikel Garcia Player Props: Royals vs. Twins

 Maikel Garcia At The Plate

-- Garcia has 14 doubles, a triple, four home runs and 20 walks while hitting .273.
+- Garcia has 14 doubles, two triples, four home runs and 21 walks while batting .273.

-- In 64.3% of his 70 games this season, Garcia has picked up at least one hit.
-He's also had 19 multi-hit games.
+- Garcia has reached base via a hit in 46 games this year (of 71 played), and had multiple hits in 19 of those games.

-- He has hit a home run in 5.7% of his games this season, and 1.4% of his plate appearances.
+- He has hit a home run in four games this year (5.6%), leaving the park in 1.4% of his plate appearances.

-- Garcia has driven in a run in 24 games this year (34.3%), including four games with more than one RBI (5.7%).
-He has also driven home three or more of his team's runs in one contest.
+- Garcia has had an RBI in 24 games this year (33.8%), including four multi-RBI outings (5.6%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.